zesk/build/docs/tools/documentation.md

 #### Arguments

-- `--env envFile` - Optional.
+- `--env-file envFile` - Optional.
 File.
 One (or more) environment files used during map of `functionTemplate`
 - `cacheDirectory` - Required.
 Cache directory where the indexes live.
 - `functionName` - Required.
 The function name to document.
 - `functionTemplate` - Required.
 The template for individual functions.